Cotoneaster salicifolius

 willow-leaved cotoneaster

-A vigorous, graceful evergreen shrub to 5m tall with arching branches and lance-shaped, dark green leaves to 10cm long.
-White flowers in flat-topped flower clusters are borne in summer and followed by heavy crops of almost spherical, shiny bright red fruits
+Vigorous evergreen shrub to 5m tall, with arching branches and lance-shaped, dark green leaves to 10cm long.
+White summer flowers in flat-topped flower clusters are followed by heavy crops of almost spherical, shiny bright red fruits

 Buy this plant